Long Rider Fellows of the Royal Geographical Society

 Stephen Nott – is the only person in history to have ridden to all four corners of the Australian continent.

-Basha O'Reilly – rode from Volgagrad in the Soviet Union to London.
-Founder Member of The Guild and author of Count Pompeii – Stallion of the Steppes.
+Basha O'Reilly – rode from Volgograd in the Soviet Union to London.
+Founder Member of The Guild and author of Bandits and Bureaucrats.

 CuChullaine O'Reilly – made the longest ride in the history of Pakistan.
-Founder Member of The Guild and author of Khyber Knights.
+Founder Member of The Guild and author of the Encyclopaedia of Equestrian Exploration.

 George Patterson – rode across the Himalayas in the winter of 1949 to alert the world to the Chinese invasion of Tibet.
-Author of Journey with Loshay.
+Founder Member of the Guild and author of Journey with Loshay.

 Douglas Preston – retraced Coronado’s route through the deserts of the American Southwest.
 Author of Cities of Gold.